binihaiben05/domain-screener/README.md

 ## Project Overview
 Australia has been a popular place for property investment in the past decades.
 With more and more and more people have fully vaccinated for the COVID-19 and the rising expectation of re-opening the border, the real estate market in Australia starts regaining people’s attention.
 More and more investors are willing to purchase the property in Australia.
 In this project, this project aims to analyze the historical data of the Australian properties in the past 2 decades.
 At the end of this project, based on the evidence from the data analysis, we will develop the solution for investors with certain amount of budget to find suburbs that are most suitable for investment.

-* Code used for doing this project can be found [here](https://github.com/GuoshuaiWang/housing_project/tree/master)

 ### Key Tools Used in This Project
 * Python